yixinzou/spilab-umich.github.io/README.md

 ### Add posts

-It's very easy to add post.
+It's very easy to add a post.
 All the posts are located in `_posts` folder.
 It arrangement is based on date.
 Each post can be written in markdown format.
 You just have to state headers before writing: `title`, `description` and `categories`. `description` will be shown when you share on social media like Facebook or twitter.
 See the following headers:

 ``` markdown